 Colombia is Latin America’s fifth-largest country.
 Its rich multicultural heritage dates back to 12,000 BC, when its first inhabitants included the Muisca, Quimbaya, and Tairona.

-Given the incredible beauty and rich history, its no wonder it is a dream destination for travelers.
+Given the incredible beauty and rich history, it’s no wonder this is a dream destination for travelers.

 It has more species of birds than any other country in the world, lush rainforests, unique desert and highland ecosystems, and access to the world’s third-largest coral reef.